sunyue93/ads-instititute.github.io/_posts/2018-12-17-deep-struct-pred.md

 ## Smoothing
-We now wish to smooth the objective function $F$ in order to apply incremental algorithms for smooth optimization.
-This is not straightforward because each $f_i$ is computed by a discrete inference algorithms.
+We now wish to smooth the objective function $$F$$ in order to apply incremental algorithms for smooth optimization.
+This is not straightforward because each $$f_i$$ is computed by a discrete inference algorithms.

 To smooth $$f_i$$, we first note that it can be written as the composition $$f_i = h \circ g_i$$, where